For the past twelve years, the first thing I do every morning is turn on my computer and open Rightmove.co.uk, with its UK property listings.

 The auction for the cottage is scheduled for 12 p.m. today at a pub about five miles from the cottage.
 I’ve set an alarm for 5 a.m.
 Eastern (U.S.) Standard Time so I will be thoroughly awake for the auction, which will be at 7 a.m. my time.

 I have spoken with G., and prepped him on what I’m willing to pay.
-I know it will be more than the L150-200,000 that was listed in the brochure, but I can’t go much higher.
+I know it’ll be more than the L150-200,000 that was listed in the brochure, but I can’t go much higher.
 With the other 43 individuals and property developers who viewed the Open House, my bidding on the cottage will be an exercise in futility.
-But as the lottery slogan goes, You gotta be in it to win it!
+But as the New York Lottery slogan goes, You gotta be in it to win it!

 I have many relatives who live nearby and would be capable of bidding on my behalf, but I have asked G. to do the honors.
 I’ve seen him in action at the Bakewell cattle market, bidding on bullocks, and I like his understated bidding technique not to mention his expertise at auctions.